 Welcome to Kinnaird Library Information Center.
 This is a multi-disciplinary learning space serving the faculty, students, researchers and staff of the university.
-The KCW aspires to be one of the finest repositories of knowledge and play a critical role in the growth of scholarship and innovative research in the region.
+The KCW aspires to be one of the finest repositories of knowledge and play innovative research in the region.

-The space supplements Habib University’s vision of innovation, creativity and knowledge creation.
-Our vision is “Promoting and facilitating the culture of critical inquiry, research, scholarship, collaboration and self-directed lifelong learning”.
+The space supplements Kinnaird college vision of innovation, creativity and making it a center of excellence for the education of women in South Asia.
+Our vision is “Promoting and facilitating the culture of critical inquiry, research, collaboration that serves the development of new ideas and promotes self-directed lifelong learning”.

 Borrowing and renewal

 We extend borrowing services to the KC community members (faculty, students and staff) as per borrowing privileges, rules and policies.
 Materials can be borrowed and returned at the circulation desk located at first floor.
 It is important to keep in mind that any material borrowed from the library is subject to recall.
 The renewals or re-issuance of materials can be done twice.